centarro/commerce-docs/docs/v1/commerce-kickstart-2/products/adding-new-product.md

 **Add Product Display**

 <p>Navigate to the Content List screen and click "Add Content."
 This
-will then list all of the content types on your site.
+will then list all the content types on your site.
 Our Product Display content type is the third one after a Commerce Kickstart install.
 Select it to create a new Product Display to attach our three products on.</p>